 Spring is in the air which means Epcot’s International Flower and Garden festival is too!
 Since we aren’t traveling down to the festival this year, we decided to recreate a series of Flower and Garden festival foods at home.
 And of course, we want to share them with you so you can bring the magic home too!
 Today we are sharing our copycat recipe for the Watermelon cucumber slush, which can usually be found at the Florida Fresh Booth.
-Keep scrolling for our Watermelon Cucumber slush copycat recipe!
+Keep scrolling for our EPCOT Watermelon Cucumber Slush Recipe copycat recipe!

 Epcot’s Flower and Garden Watermelon Cucumber Slush